 For a better understanding, a schematic model highlighting the main classes and relations presented in the axioms for representing death is depicted below (Fig. 4).
 It deploys the transitional profile of a biotop:LivingOrganism, from life to death.
 It also shows some agreements required to express the temporal sequence of processes.

-The presented model solved the identity problem, but a hidden problem not related to the representation but to the reasoning remains: if equalities are not built over property chains of functional properties in role-value-maps (like role compositions or agreements), then inference becomes undecidable [24].
+The presented model solved the identity problem; nevertheless a hidden problem not related to the representation but to the reasoning still remains: if agreements are not built over property chains of functional properties, then inference becomes undecidable [24].

 Another subtle aspect is that biological death processes may occur due to injury and unknown causes, apart from diseases.